shummie/Halite-2-Shummie/index.md

 Two Sigma has done it again.
 Halite 2 was three months of amazing and fun competition.
 While there are always aspects of the game that could be improved, I will not be focusing on that in this writeup.
 Halite 2 was probably a bit less accessible than Halite 1, while also being more accessible with its theme.
 Halite 1 will always hold a special place in my heart since it was what sucked me into competitive programming.
 I had been looking forward for months to see if Halite 2 was happening and I was so excited when it was.
 I was also given an opportunity to participate in the beta and to provide some feedback.
 Being able to contribute a little bit to Halite 2 made this very special as well.

+I work as an Actuary at Allstate Insurance Company.
+Halite 1 was my first experience with competitive programming, and my background is completely unrelated to anything related to AI or CS.
+It goes to show that anyone, really anyone, can learn this and perform well!

 # Strategic Developments

 Before going into my bot, I do want to talk a little about the "meta" shifts that occurred, or ideas that popped into / out of existance over the course of the competition.
 Unfortunately, since my memory fails me, these are likely not in the order that they appeared, but that doesn't really matter much.